sweattep/ancient_quotes/README.md

 >He knows that among you is weakness.

+>So if there are from you one hundred [who are] steadfast, they will overcome two hundred.
+And if there are among you a thousand, they will overcome two thousand

+>And We have enjoined upon man [care] for his parents.
+His mother carried him, [increasing her] in weakness upon weakness, and his weaning is in two years.
+Be grateful to Me and to your parents; to Me is the [final] destination.

 >There is no end to the writing of books

 >It was an invasion more severe than there had ever benn before or will ever be again.